-Undergraduate Marine Science
+Undergraduate Marine Sciences

 We nurture marine biologists of the future.
 You'll learn the role oceans play in global change.

 Our subject is vital in protecting the planet and we teach you about:

 We conduct cutting-edge research of global importance.
 It addresses issues such as:

 - marine species invasion

 Research active and internationally recognised scientists in this field will teach you.

 Among them is Dr Alan Jamieson.
 He's discovered many of the deepest-living ocean species and identified threats to them.

 Quality and ranking